FerretCode/locomotive/README.md

 -   Various common timestamp attributes are included in every log object to increase compatibility with external logging services. [ref 1](https://axiom.co/docs/send-data/ingest#timestamp-field), [ref 2](https://betterstack.com/docs/logs/http-rest-api/#sending-timestamps)

 -   The default `Content-Type` for these POST requests is set to `application/json`

+-   Structured log attributes sent to Grafana Loki must always be a string

 All variables: